-Retirement Fund ("Defined Benefits Plan")
+Retirement Plan ("Defined Benefits Plan")

-Deferred Retirement Fund Compensation Plan
+Deferred Compensation Plan

-Nihibeeso Retirement Fund ("401(k) Savings Plan" or "Defined Contribution Plan")
+Nihíbéeso Retirement Fund ("401(k) Savings Plan" or "Defined

-NonexpendableB) Private Purpose Trust Funds:
+Contribution Plan")

-Navajo Nation Permanent Trust Fund for Handicapped Services

-Navajo Nation Trust Fund for Vocational Education

-Navajo Nation Trust Fund for Senior Citizens Services

-Navajo Nation Trust Fund for Navajo Preparatory School, Inc.

-Phoenix Urban Navajo Trust Fund

-Navajo Nation Veterans Trust Fund

-Síhasin Fund Navajo Nation Local Governance Trust Fund

-Sales Tax Trust Fund
+Navajo Nation Trust Fund for Handicapped Services Navajo Nation Trust Fund for Vocational Education Navajo Nation Trust Fund for Senior Citizens Services Navajo Nation Trust Fund for Navajo Preparatory School, Inc. Phoenix Urban Navajo Trust Fund Navajo Nation Veterans Trust Fund Navajo Nation Local Governance Trust Fund Sales Tax Trust Fund

-iv) PERMANENT FUND TYPES

-Navajo Nation Permanent Fund

-v) PROPRIETARY FUNDS

-Business and Industrial Development Fund
+Business and Industrial Development Fund Loan Fund Employee Housing Parks and Recreation Fund Archaeology Services Tribal Ranch Fund Navajo Times Fleet Management Duplicating Services Office Supply Center

-Loan Fund

-Employee Housing

-Group Health Self-Insurance Fund Parks and Recreation Fund

-Property & Casualty Insurance Fund (Insurance Archaeology Services Fund)

-Worker's Compensation Insurance Fund (Insurance Services Fund)

-Contingency Management Tribal Ranch Fund

-Navajo Times

-Fleet Management

-Duplicating Services

-Office Supply Center

-Navajo Air Transportation
+Air Transportation

-Employee Housing

-Parks and Recreation

-Archaeology

-Tribal Ranches

 Group Health Self-Insurance

 Property and Casualty Self-Insurance

 Workers Compensation Self-Insurance Fund

 Contingency Management Fund

-d) The administrative responsibility for the retirement accountsPension Trust Funds (i.e., the defined benefit, the 401(k) and the deferred compensation plansRetirement Plan or

-Defined Benefits Plan, Deferred Compensation Plan, and the 401(k) Savings Plan or Defined Contribution Plan) rests with the committees or boards established in the respective plan documents.
-The responsibilities of the Investment Committee are to oversee investment policies and Investment Managers (defined below in Section 4.6) for all of the above-named funds.

-- 1.3 Additional Funds.
+- d) The administrative responsibility for the Pension Trust Funds (i.e., the Retirement Plan or Defined Benefits Plan, Deferred Compensation Plan, and the 401(k) Savings Plan or Defined Contribution Plan) rests with the committees or boards established in the respective plan documents.
+The responsibilities of the Investment Committee are to oversee investment policies and Investment Managers (defined below in Section 4.6) for all of the above-named funds. - 1.3 Additional Funds.
 From time to time the Nation designates financial resources into new funds.
 All such funds will be classified into the Fund Classifications identified in Section 1.2 above, or into a new Fund Classification, and added to the Master Trust, if appropriate.
-The Controller shall assign the appropriate Fund Classification for new funds in accordance with generally accepted accounting principles ("GAAP")GAAP. - 1.4 Pooling of Funds.
-Each Fund Classification will be managed as an individual a single pool to take advantage of economies of scale when making investment purchases and to simplify the investment process, unless comingling internal commingling of the funds is prohibited.
+The Controller shall assign the appropriate Fund Classification for new funds in accordance with GAAP. - 1.4 Pooling of Funds.
+Each Fund Classification will be managed as a single pool to take advantage of economies of scale when making investment purchases and to simplify the investment process, unless internal commingling of the funds is prohibited.
 Except for cash in certain restricted funds, the Nation will consolidate cash balances from all funds, regardless of Fund Classification, to maximize investment earnings.
 Investment income will be allocated to the funds based on their respective participation in the aggregate investment and in accordance with GAAP.
-Funds prohibited from comingling internal commingling will be managed separately (e.g., Retirement Pension Trust Funds).
+Funds prohibited from internal commingling will be managed separately (e.g., Pension Trust Funds).